The first generation Decaf LCD and IOC boards were released in May, 2017.

 Yes, the PiXCLe app code can accept and process strings of PiXCL commands from a host if required.
 The host can also query sensors and control devices by sending requests to a running PiXCLe application that has enabled host communications.

 No, application code is prepared by the PiXCLe compiler in the PiXCL Code Studio, and downloaded via USB to the SD card.
 During manufacture we install the initial DFU Loader firmware via the board serial port.
-A JTAG device is never required by end users and the JTAG connector is not installed on production boards.
+A JTAG or ST-Link device is never required by end users and the JTAG connector is not installed on production boards.

 Q8: Can I write my own programs in C or C++ and add them to the boards?